-Some X-Ray Experiments To Reduce Inverse Discharge
+Some X-Ray Experiments To Reduce Inverse

 In An X-Ray Tube